A man looking at a tablet in server room

 Key challenges facing quantum-centric supercomputing

-Quantum computers, as they exist today, are scientific tools useful for running specific programs beyond the brute-force ability of classical simulations—at least when simulating certain quantum systems.
+Quantum computers, as they exist today, are scientific tools useful for running specific programs beyond the brute-force ability of classical-only simulations—at least when simulating certain quantum systems.
 However, for the foreseeable future, quantum computing will work in tandem with modern and future classical supercomputing to be useful.
 In response, quantum researchers are preparing for a world where classical supercomputers can use quantum circuits to help solve problems.

 Improving interconnects